Apollo 11: Launch and flight to lunar orbit

 Apollo 11 entered a near-circular Earth orbit at an altitude of 100.4 nmi by 98.9 nmi, twelve minutes into its flight.
-After one and a half orbits, a second ignition of the S-IVB engine pushed the spacecraft onto its trajectory toward the Moon with the trans-lunar injection (TLI) burn at 16:22:13 UTC.
+After one and a half orbits, which took around two and a half hours, a second ignition of the S-IVB engine pushed the spacecraft onto its trajectory toward the Moon with the trans-lunar injection (TLI) burn, which took about 5 minutes and 47 seconds and started at 16:16:16 UTC.
 About 30 minutes later, with Collins in the left seat and at the controls, the transposition, docking, and extraction maneuver was performed.
 This involved separating Columbia from the spent S-IVB stage, turning around, and docking with Eagle still attached to the stage.
 After the LM was extracted, the combined spacecraft headed for the Moon, while the rocket stage flew on a trajectory past the Moon.
 This was done to avoid the third stage colliding with the spacecraft, the Earth, or the Moon.
 A slingshot effect from passing around the Moon threw it into an orbit around the Sun.

 On July 19 at 17:21:50 UTC, Apollo 11 passed behind the Moon and fired its service propulsion engine to enter lunar orbit.
 In the thirty orbits that followed, the crew saw passing views of their landing site in the southern Sea of Tranquility about 12 mi southwest of the crater Sabine D. The site was selected in part because it had been characterized as relatively flat and smooth by the automated Ranger 8 and Surveyor 5 landers and the Lunar Orbiter mapping spacecraft, and because it was unlikely to present major landing or EVA challenges.
 It lay about 25 km southeast of the Surveyor 5 landing site, and 68 km southwest of Ranger 8's crash site.